project-sunbird/project-sunbird.github.io/pages/features-documentation/login.md

 		<th style="width:65%;">Screen</th>
 	</tr>
 	<tr>
-	<td>An auto generated <strong>Welcome</strong> message is send to the users through email.
-Account details along with the instructions are send</td>
+	<td>An auto generated <strong>Welcome</strong> message is send to the user through email.
+Account details along with the instructions are shared in this mail</td>
 	<td><img src="pages/features-documentation/images/welcomemessage.png"></td>
 	</tr>
 	</table>

 ## Login

-Login the Sunbird portal using your registered credentials.
-For login, follow the steps:
+Once the users have received their credentials, logging in on the portal is a seamless process.
 <table>
   <tr>
     <th style="width:35%;"><strong>Step</strong></th>